 But the main question is, what should be the ideal tenure for a life insurance policy?

 There is no one figure answer of this question, but you can choose any policy tenure on the following basis

 - A maximum tenure that policy allows.
 Like maximum tenure can be 25 years till the age of 60 years.

 - The retirement age minus your current age can also be considered as the tenure of the policy.

 - Insurance policy till the age you would complete your all financial responsibilities towards your family.

 Choosing the right beneficiaries can make the difference between a smooth transition or a drawn-out legal process if you pass away.

 Parents make their children the direct beneficiaries of their life insurance policies.
 Most life insurance companies will not pay out a death benefit to a minor, so a guardian will have to be appointed to control the money until the child reaches the age of majority.

-Choosing right beneficiaries before you buy a policy and reviewing them periodically after a policy is in force is very important.
-Most of these issues can be addressed through the use of trusts and other options.
+Choosing the right beneficiaries before you buy a policy and reviewing them periodically after a policy is in force is very important.
+Most of these issues can be addressed on trust basis.